 £895 with 10% off for members.

 How long is the course?

-We suggest putting in three hours a week if you can, but obviously the more hours you put in the more you’ll get out.
+You’ll need to devote a minimum of three hours a week to the course, but obviously the more time you are able to put, in the more you’ll get out.

 How many will be on the course?

 Twelve.
 Many go on to becoming lifelong friends.

 Will it be possible to ask questions during the course?

 Yes.
 You’ll be working on your own novel through the course, and getting plenty of feedback.